Skip to content

 Pricing: $9.99/mo.
 New Apple device purchases often include a free year.

-Free streaming has improved a lot since Vudu launched.
-These aren’t piracy sites — they’re legal, ad-supported platforms with real catalogs.
+Free streaming has improved significantly since Vudu launched.
+These are legal, ad-supported platforms with real catalogs, not piracy sites.

 #Tubi

 Tubi has the largest free streaming library I’ve found, at 20,000+ titles.
 No account is required to start watching.
 The catalog skews toward older films and catalog TV, but there’s genuine depth across horror, action, and drama.
-Fox acquired Tubi in 2020, and the service has grown steadily since, now reporting over 100 million monthly active users.
+Fox’s annual report states that Tubi now reaches over 100 million monthly active users, making it one of the largest free streaming services in the US.

 #Pluto TV